Why Pay Off Loans Early?

 In rare cases, you don’t save by repaying early because the costs are already baked into your loan.
 For example, you benefit less from prepaying "precomputed" loans—but you still eliminate the monthly payment.

 Save for the future: Once you pay down debt, you’re in a stronger financial position.
 The money you’ve been putting toward monthly payments becomes available for other uses.
 Hopefully, you redirect those funds toward other goals.
+For example, when you pay off an auto loan, you can put the previous monthly payment into savings or pay off other debts.

 Improved ratios: You also become more attractive as a borrower.
 Lenders need to be sure you have enough income to repay loans, and that existing loans don’t already eat up too much of your monthly income.
 To do so, they calculate the percentage of income that goes toward debt payments, known as a debt to income ratio.
 When you pay off loans early, you improve your debt to income ratios and are more likely to get approved for a new loan on favorable terms.